 Since they’re specifically designed for cutting drywall, wallboard saws have teeth on both sides of a long, slender blade.
 A pointed tip allows for piercing cuts without drilling a pilot hole.
 Look for hardened or tempered blades to extend the lifespan of these hard-working saws.

 Also known as a “butcher’s saw,” handheld bone saws have a similar design to the common hacksaw.
 Unsurprisingly, they are used for cutting through bones—most commonly by deer and other big game hunters.
 Look for all stainless-steel construction to prevent corrosion from animal blood.

 This is an all-purpose woodworking saw that cuts with the wood grain, as opposed to crosscut saws that cut across the grain.
 Intended for rougher cuts and board sizing, the tooth edge is flat and carves out material with each push or pull, almost like a chisel.
 We like rip cut saws with a tapered end, as it reduces the friction you’ll experience while cutting.

 16. Wire Saw

-A favorite of survivalists and ultralight backpackers, wire saws are similar to reciprocating or band saws in their use of abrasion to cut wood, rather than saw teeth.
-Handheld models are extremely lightweight but can take a long time and a lot of effort to complete even small cuts.
+A favorite of survivalists and ultralight backpackers, wire saws are similar to reciprocating or band saws in their use of abrasion to cut wood rather than saw teeth.
+Handheld models are extremely lightweight but can take a long time and a lot of effort to complete even minor cuts.
 Look for models that have comfortable handles, or else your fingers will take a real beating.